-Our trial attorneys have access to a full range of experience, knowledge, and resources among our entire legal team.
-Our firm is backed by seven decades of sophisticated representation in the most complex types of personal injury cases involving semi-truck accidents—including those that resulted in catastrophic injury and death.
+Our trial attorneys in Cleveland have access to a full range of experience, knowledge, and resources among our entire legal team.
+Our personal injury firm is backed by seven decades of sophisticated representation in the most complex types of personal injury cases involving semi-truck accidents—including those that resulted in catastrophic injury and death.

 If you or a loved one has been injured in a truck accident, or you have lost a loved one in an accident involving a truck, it is important that you don't wait until the truck company's insurance adjustor talks to you.
 Because of the significant liability they have for injuries and death they cause on public roads, many large freight carriers carry insufficient liability insurance.
 Some gamble by self-insuring for any additional amount of liability they may be required to pay.

 As a result, these companies will do everything possible to find a reason to avoid paying out of their own pockets to cover the full extent of your medical and financial losses.
 You need someone dedicated to you and your rights—not to the trucking company that put a dangerous driver or rig on the road.
-Our firm is absolutely here for you, and we encourage you to contact us regarding your case.
+Our truck accident attorney in Cleveland is absolutely here for you, and we encourage you to contact us regarding your accident case.

 Over $15 Million Awarded to an Ohio Family for Fatal Trucking Accident